Jennifer Boukari, Founder

 What Qualifies Me Exactly?

 Good question – the short answer is life experience (arguably the best teacher).
 I have more than 10 years of tax preparation and accounting experience.
-I earned an MBA in International Business and a Bachelor's in Accounting.
+I earned my Enrolled Agent credential, my MBA in International Business and my Bachelor's in Accounting.
 And I have a passion for numbers, people, and analyzing them collectively.

 Here's the more comprehensive version: